Wood Shakes & Shingles: Useful Information Guide

 7. Maintenance and Cleaning: “Care and Maintenance of Wood Shingle and Shake Roofs” goes into a decent amount of detail.
-The article can be found on Oregon State University’s Oregon Wood Innovation Center’s site.
+The article can be found on the website of Oregon State University’s Oregon Wood Innovation Center.

 8. Technical: Installation Guide: see this roofing manual for access to extensive construction details that show what’s going on (or should be going on) in a wood shake or shingle roof.
 Provided by the Cedar Shake and Shingle Bureau.

 9. Technical: “Installation, Care, and Maintenance of Wood Shake and Shingle Roofs” is a good technical introduction to wood shakes and shingles.
 Produced by a team of experts for the US Dept. of Agriculture’s Forest Products Laboratory.

 10. Technical: See this product data sheet for the technical characteristics of cedar shakes and shingles at the website of the Cedar Shake and Shingle Bureau.
 This is only an example and other products and brands may be different.